zerynth/docs/docs/reference/libs/microchip/ateccx08a/docs/ateccx08a.md

 This is done by keeping SDA low for more than 60 microseconds.

-**Note:**
+!!! note
 	At this moment a 0x00 byte is written as a normal I2C transaction, ignoring the exception raised.
 This workaround won’t work at higher clock rates (more than ~100 kHz)!

 **`end_cmd_sequence()`**